hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/relationships.md

 In this query, you are able to fetch users and for each user, you are fetching the todos (multiple) written by that user.
 Since a user can have multiple todos, this would be an array relationship.

 Relationships can be captured by foreign key constraints.
 Foreign key constraints ensure that there are no dangling data.
-Hasura Console automatically suggests relationships based on these constraints.
+Hasura Console automatically suggests Relationships based on these Constraints.

 Though the constraints are optional, it is recommended to enforce these constraints for data consistency.